criteo/Spark-RSVD/README.md

 This means that a partition will receive the following data during the multiplication step:
 - partitionWidthInBlocks * blockSize * blockSize * partitionHeightInBlocks * 8 * 10<sup>-5</sup> = 66 MB of data coming from the sparse matrix
 - partitionWidthInBlocks * blockSize * (embeddingDim+oversample) * 8 = 1.7 GB of data coming from the tall-and-skinny matrix.
-Given these results, this means that you should make sure that you have roughly 2GB of memory available per Spark task if you want to run Spark-SVD with this configuration.
+Given these results, this means that you should make sure that you have roughly 2GB of memory available per Spark task if you want to run Spark-RSVD with this configuration.
-Obviously, having less memory available for Spark tasks mean that you should tune your Spark-SVD configuration accordingly
+Obviously, having less memory available for Spark tasks mean that you should tune your Spark-RSVD configuration accordingly

 ## Data format